-The BOTANICAL MAGAZINE, which has been published without intermission on the first day of every Month for the last Forty-five Years, and is circulated amongst the most respectable classes of society, from its established reputation, elegance, and scientific tendency, must be viewed with interest by all persons under whose observation it comes, and will be found a most desirable medium to Advertisers.
+The BOTANICAL MAGAZINE, which has been published without intermission on the first day of every Month for the last Forty-six Years, and is circulated amongst the most respectable classes of society, from its established reputation, elegance, and scientific tendency, must be viewed with interest by all persons under whose observation it comes, and will be found a most desirable medium to Advertisers.

-All persons wishing to advertise Works on Science, ingenious Improvements or Inventions, more particularly as they may relate to Horticulture, Agriculture, or any subject, in which not only the Nobility and Gentry, but all scientific persons would feel an interest, are respectfully informed by Mr. Curtis, that his Botanical Magazine forms one of the best vehicles for bringing such improvements under the notice of the most intelligent persons in these kingdoms, as well as abroad.
+All persons wishing to advertise WORKS ON SCIENCE, ingenious IMPROVEMENTS OF INVENTIONS, more particularly as they may relate to Horticulture, Agriculture, or any subject, in which not only the Nobility and Gentry, but all scientific persons would feel an interest, are respectfully informed by Mr. CURTIS, that his BOTANICAL MAGA-ZINE forms one of the best vehicles for bringing such improvements under the notice of the most intelligent persons in these kingdoms, as well as abroad.
 The Work is elegantly printed in Royal Octavo, and the Advertisements admitted are of a select description.